-As of March 4, these policies are still scheduled to take effect April 13, 2025.
-These policies reflect many of the requests made by APMA during the initial comment period, including the requirement for a vascular assessment rather than the rigid requirement of an ankle-brachial index for all patients.
+These finalized policies reflect many of the requests made by APMA during the initial comment period, including the requirement for a vascular assessment rather than the rigid requirement of an ankle-brachial index for all patients.
 The finalized policies also allow a maximum of eight skin substitute graft/CTP applications within an episode of skin replacement therapy when there is documentation of progression of wound closure under the current treatment plan with documented medical necessity for additional applications.
+Members can read these comment letters in full on APMA's Comment Letter page.

 APMA continues to closely monitor the news surrounding these polices.
 If anything changes, APMA will alert members.
 Contact the APMA Health Policy and Practice Department with any questions or concerns.